nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [blog.devgenius.io: Kubernetes Blue-Green Deployment](https://blog.devgenius.io/kubernetes-blue-green-deployment-a69ed17cd4cd)
 - [prakashkumar0301.medium.com: Blue-Green Deployment with Kubernetes](https://prakashkumar0301.medium.com/blue-green-deployment-with-kubernetes-a37a534a2ef4)
 - [emirayhan.medium.com: Kubernetes (k8s) Deployment Strategies](https://emirayhan.medium.com/kubernetes-k8s-deployment-strategies-eb3a0f5cbc49)
+- [faun.pub: Kubernetes Deployment Strategies](https://faun.pub/kubernetes-deployment-strategies-f36e7e4d2be) In this post, we will delve into Kubernetes (K8s) deployment concepts and some common strategies, looking at the advantages and disadvantages of each.
+A suitable deployment strategy enables you to minimize downtime, enhance your customer experience, and increase reliability when releasing your application.

 ### Kubernetes API